enkidevs/curriculum/Java/Fundamentals/what-is-serialization.md

 **Serialization** is a way to convert an object's state (i.e. the information about the object) to an array of bytes in *Java*.
 This information is of course retractable[1] and can be deserialized.

 The motivation for using **serialization** might be the following points:
-- Serialization is cross-platform i.e. it runs on a JVM[2] and it does not require specific hardware or software configuration of the host.
+- Serialization is cross-platform i.e. it runs on a JVM and is independent of hardware configuration of the machine.
 - It is easy to store information about an object as a local file simply by serializing it.
-- Different machines running same code via network by sending and receiving serialized objects.
+- Different machines running same code can communicate via network by sending and receiving serialized objects.

-It is important to remember that in order to serialize an object you need to `import java.io.*` library.
+In order to serialize an object you will use tools/classes available in the `java.io` library so it is important to remember to import `import java.io.*` library.

 ---
 ## Revision